NSU-SU19CSE299S08/SU19CSE299S08G05NSU/README.md

 Sometimes people gets confused about finding a particular book in the market.
 They do not know which shop to sell this particular book.
 So, on this website, people will be able to find a particular book in his/her nearest area.</p>

 <p align='justify'><b>
-b) How would your product solve the problem?</b>
+b) How would your product solve the problem?</b></p>

-We are trying to develop a website where people will get information about books and its shop location.
+<p align='justify'>We are trying to develop a website where people will get information about books and its shop location.
 We will list all the books and their publishers name on this website.
 When someone searches for a particular book, the person will get location of the nearest shop on the map where s/he can find the book.
 The website will also contain the information about the price, author and type of the book.
 For special event like Book Fair, this website will open a BoiMela portal to help all the users of this website.

 </p>